Patient education: von Willebrand disease (Beyond the Basics)

 TYPES OF VON WILLEBRAND DISEASE

 ●Type 1 is the most common form, affecting about three-quarters of people who have inherited VWD.
 People with this type do not make enough von Willebrand factor (VWF) or have abnormally fast removal of VWF from the bloodstream.

 ●Type 3 is the rarest form of VWD.
 People with type 3 do not make any VWF at all or have extremely fast removal of VWF from the bloodstream.
 This type is usually detected early in life because it leads to the most severe bleeding symptoms.

 Finding out which type you have is an important step in getting the right treatment.
 Knowing what type you have is particularly important in helping healthcare providers control bleeding in emergency situations.

 VON WILLEBRAND DISEASE SYMPTOMS

-Sometimes a person will learn that something is wrong only after they are faced with stress on the system, also called a "bleeding challenge."
+Sometimes a person will learn that something is wrong only after they are faced with a greater risk for bleeding (such as surgery), also called a "bleeding challenge."
 However, once you learn that you have the disorder, you may remember instances in which you bled more than normal.
 For example, you may recall:

 ●Frequent or long-lasting nosebleeds (nosebleeds lasting longer than 10 minutes or requiring medical attention)

 ●Gum bleeding with no apparent cause

 ●Bruising easily with lumps forming under the bruise, or bruising without any recognized injury that caused the bruise

 ●Having especially heavy or long-lasting menstrual periods, persisting more than 7 to 10 days and with large blood clots

 ●Bleeding more than expected during or after dental work or minor medical procedures and for a prolonged time after surgical procedures

-In contrast, an occasional nosebleed due to dry air or a bad cold, or a bruise at the site of an injury, are not usually signs of von Willebrand disease.
+In contrast, an occasional nosebleed due to dry air or a bad cold, or a bruise at the site of an injury, are not usually signs of VWD.

 VON WILLEBRAND DISEASE DIAGNOSIS